illydali/Polyclinic-Carpark-Finder/README.md

 sadly, unmatched.
 Utilizing real time location finder eases and reduces the waiting game to a fraction.

-## Site Owner Goals
-Parking space has an adverse effect to the business operation.
-The faster a user gets to their appointment, the smoother the business operation shall be!
 - Navigate the platform with ease
 - Find the desired polyclinic
 - Discover nearby community center